NEW YORK (AP) -- The barometer of America's stock market — the Dow Jones industrial average — is getting a makeover.

 Q: WHO GETS IN THE DOW?

-The Dow's members are often referred to as "blue chip" stocks."
-Entry into the index is reserved for a company that "has an excellent reputation, demonstrates sustained growth and is of interest to a large number of investors."
+A: It's an elite club.
+The Dow's members are often referred to as "blue chip" stocks and entry into the index is reserved for a company that "has an excellent reputation, demonstrates sustained growth and is of interest to a large number of investors."

 Because the Dow has only 30 members, compared with the 500 members of the Standard & Poor's 500 index, entry is limited.
-Typically, the chosen companies best represent the makeup of the U.S. economy.
+The committee that decides who joins the Dow tries to pick companies that best represent the makeup of the economy.

-At the same time, health care has become a bigger part of the economy, and that's reflected in the Dow.
-Companies such as UnitedHealth Group, Pfizer and Merck have joined the index.
+Companies such as UnitedHealth Group, Pfizer and Merck have joined the index in recent years.
 Financials have become a larger part, too.

 Q: WHY ARE BANK OF AMERICA, HEWLETT-PACKARD AND ALCOA BEING REMOVED?